-- An employee who refuses to work as mentioned in section 26(1) (1) is entitled to the same pay and other benefits, if any, to which he or she would be entitled if the employee had continued to do his or her usual work. - (1a) Subsection (1) does not apply if - the employee leaves the workplace without the authorisation of the employer as required under section 26(2a); or
+- (1) An employee who refuses to work as mentioned in section 26(1)is entitled to the same pay and other benefits, if any, to which he or she would be entitled if the employee had continued to do his or her usual work. - Subsection (1) does not apply if (1a)

-Part III General provisions relating to occupational safety and health in accordance with subsection (1), may be referred by any party to the dispute to the Tribunal for determination.
+Part III General provisions relating to occupational safety and health Division 6 Resolution of workplace issues, and refusal to work on grounds of s.
+28A in accordance with subsection (1), may be referred by any party to the dispute to the Tribunal for determination.